digitalrebar/doc/development/testing-bdd/README.rst

 1. Compile the files using ``show_debug`` flag.
 For example, ``c(bdd, show_debug).``
 2. Start the debugger using ``debugger:start().``
-3. Use the GUI to monitor the module and injection point desired
+3. Use the GUI to monitor the module and injection point desired.

     **Note**: The debugger is a little flaky.
 Have patience!